 The Wellness Center features an open, naturally lit design offering high-quality, user-friendly strength and cardio training machines.
-The Wellness Center is designed to support your personal wellness as well as prepare you for the physical demands of your chosen field of work.
-This 10,000 square-foot facility is fully staffed and equipped with seventeen (17) Life Fitness cardio units with individual LCD screens with various interactive apps for use during cardio workouts, along with certified trainers who can individualize and personalize your routines to suit your personal and professional goals.
+The Wellness Center is designed to support personal wellness as well as prepare the student for the physical demands of the chosen field of work.
+This 10,000 square-foot facility is fully staffed and equipped with seventeen (17) Life Fitness cardio units with individual LCD screens with various interactive apps for use during cardio workouts, along with certified trainers who can individualize and personalize routines to suit personal and professional goals.

-In order to register to use the Rodney Smith Wellness Center, you will need to go to the [Students] tab on the portal.
-On the left side of the page you will see "fitness center sign up."
-Follow the instructions to put in your student information.
+In order to register to use the Rodney Smith Wellness Center, go to the [Students] tab on the portal.
+On the left side of the page look for "fitness center sign up."
+Follow the instructions to put in student information.
 Once completed, the screen should show: You are in the Fitness Center System.